TemugeB/python_stereo_camera_calibrate/README.md

 Step1 will create ```frames``` folder and save calibration pattern frames.
 The number of frames saved is set by ```mono_calibration_frames```.
 Press SPACE when ready to save frames.

 Show the calibration pattern to each camera.
 Don't move it too far away.
-Also, move it around and try to cover different parts of the frame.
+When a frame is taken, move the pattern to a differnt position and try to cover different parts of the frame.
 Keep the pattern steady when the frame is taken.

 ![image](https://user-images.githubusercontent.com/36071915/175025024-cf3000a7-daba-4721-a24e-d8d4550f6f83.png)